 Outcome Variables

 The costs used in the analysis relate to the NHS and local authorities, patients, and families (i.e. carers).
-Table 2 shows a breakdown of the different costs from a societal perspective the costs of unpaid carer inputs (which are used as the cost measures in the main analysis) from a societal perspective for each sub-group of interest.
+Table 2 shows a breakdown of the different costs from a societal perspective. .
 The largest societal costs were reported for those living in the community with a friend or family member, followed by those with lower cognitive functioning.
 The standard deviations reported in Table 2 illustrate the highly skewed nature of the data showing that a number of participants had very high costs.

 Effectiveness measures used in the analysis are: